Audio Setup

 Computer/Laptop

 It’s best to restart your computer before the recording.
 It’s also good to connect it to power.
 Audio/Video uses a lot of battery.
-Then you need to go to Google Chrome.
-In the far right you will see three dots, select those and select “New Incognito Window” so any other devices you’ve used for audio can be disconnected.
-It’s also a bit faster in incognito.

 Microphone Stand

-Green Room in Squadcast
+Setup Room in Descript

-It usually takes 90 minutes to record a One80.
+It usually takes 60 minutes to record a One80.
 We edit the interview down to no longer than 40 minutes.
 We press stop and we’re good to go.

 ONE80 GUEST REQUEST FORM